Alfred Dubuc

-Julien-Édouard-Alfred Dubuc (21 January 1871 – 27 October 1947) was a Canadians businessman and politician.
+Julien-Édouard-Alfred Dubuc (21 January 1871 – 27 October 1947) was a Canadian businessman and politician.
 Dubuc was an Independent Liberal and Liberal party member of the House of Commons of Canada.
 He was born in Saint-Hugues, Quebec, educated at Sherbrooke, and became a bank manager, a director of various companies and a manufacturer.

 He was first elected to Parliament at the Chicoutimi riding in the 1925 general election as an Independent Liberal and re-elected on that basis in 1926 federal election.
 By the 1930 election, he became a member of the Liberal party and was re-elected at Chicoutimi in 1935 and 1940.
 Dubuc did not seek re-election in 1945 and left Parliament after completing his term in the 19th Canadian Parliament.

 Dubuc promoted various projects in the Chicoutimi region including a rail link between Baie-des-Ha!-Ha! and Chicoutimi, and paper mills at Chandler and La Baie.
 The Dubuc Bridge (Pont Dubuc) across the Saguenay River at Chicoutimi was named in his honour.